mislam-dev/task-management-enterprise/README.md

-# Todo Enterprise
+# Task Management Enterprise

 A full-stack TypeScript monorepo application built with Turborepo, featuring a clean architecture pattern and domain-driven design.

 ## Project Overview

-Todo Enterprise is a robust task management system with user authentication, role-based access control, and a modern React frontend.
+Task Enterprise is a robust task management system with user authentication, role-based access control, and a modern React frontend.

 ### Key Features

 - User authentication and authorization
 - Role-based access control with permission management
-- Todo management with CRUD operations
+- Task management with CRUD operations
 - Modern React frontend with shadcn-ui
 - Clean architecture with domain-driven design
 - Type-safe development with TypeScript